ricmmartins/highly-available-scalable-wordpress-azure/README.md

-# Deploy a highly available and scalable Wordpress on Azure VMSS
+# Deploy a highly available and scalable Wordpress on Azure

 This example scenario is a guidance on how to deploy a highly available and scalable Wordpress on Azure using Virtual Machine Scale Sets.